bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-add.md

 {% note info %}

-To find out the required format of the fields, execute the method [crm.deal.recurring.fields](./crm-deal-recurring-fields.md) and check the format of the received values for these fields.
+To find out the required format of the fields, execute the method [crm.deal.recurring.fields](./crm-deal-recurring-fields.md) and check the format of the incoming values for these fields.

 {% endnote %}
 ||